itxshakil/movieguru/README.md

 # [Movie Guru](https://movie-guru.shakiltech.com)

-Movie Guru is minimal Movie detail <abbr title="Progressive Web Application">PWA</abbr>, where you can read details about movies, series and episodes and their rating from all sources such as Rotten Tomatoes and IMDB at one place which is developed with Typescript.
+Movie Guru is minimal Movie detail <abbr title="Progressive Web Application">PWA</abbr>, where you can read details about movies, series and episodes and their rating from all major sources such as Rotten Tomatoes and IMDB at one place which is developed with Typescript.

 It works without internet as well, Thanks to serviceworker.